tcabayan/project-news/README.md

-# project-news
+NPR Web-Scraper
 A web app that lets users view and leave comments on the latest news

-# NPR Web Scraper
+# Overview

-This full stack application uses Mongoose/Cheerio/Axios to scape the world news section of the NPR website.
-The app allows users to save articles, view saved articles, and add notes to the saved articles.
+This full stack application uses a combination of Mongoose,Cheerio, and Axios to scape the world news section of the NPR website.
+The app allows users to save articles, view saved articles, and add notes to saved articles.

 # Packages Installed